 Preliminary notices are a common requirement in the majority of states for a potential lien claimant to remain in a protected position and retain the ability to file a valid and enforceable mechanics lien.

 In most cases, sending the required preliminary notice for the project’s state is sufficient to protect the potential claimant with respect to all s/he is owed on the project, including retainage.
-In other words, if you send the required preliminary notices within the time they need to be sent, then you are protected — and that includes any retainage withheld.
+In other words, if you send the required preliminary notices within the time they need to be sent, then you are protected — and that includes any withheld funds.

 However, in rare situations, a different, or additional retainage notice is required, but that is the exception.

 [Texas contractors take note: Texas is a state where there is a specific “notice for contractual retainage” that can be provided “instead of or in addition to” the regular monthly notices that Texas requires – but which is limited to protecting the ability to make a claim against the retained amounts.
 Check out our Texas Retainage FAQs, Guide, & Forms here.]

 2. Understand that Mechanics Lien Deadlines Won’t Be Extended Just Because Retainage Is Still Withheld